NAHL Group plc is committed to protecting and respecting your privacy.

-For the purpose of the Data Protection Act 1998 (the "Act"), the data controller is NAHL whose registered office is 1430 Montagu Court, Kettering Parkway, Kettering, NN15 6XR.
+For the purpose of the Data Protection Act 1998 (the "Act"), the data controller is NAHL whose registered office is Bevan House, Kettering Parkway, Kettering Venture Park, Kettering, Northamptonshire, NN15 6XR.
 National Accident Helpline's registration number with the Information Commissioner's Office is Z4979903.

 Our nominated representative for the purpose of the Act is Jonathan White.

 1. INFORMATION WE MAY COLLECT FROM YOU

 1.1 You may give us information about yourself:

 1.1.1 When speaking with members of staff;

 1.1.2 When corresponding with us via letter, fax or email;